latinosinhighered-com/latinosinhighered-com-xml/README.txt

 ---------------------------------------------------------------

 <jobs> - The overall container that is read by our uploader, please do not alter this
-<job> - The job contains 1 job posting, the container should be replicated for each posting and posting action (add, edit, delete)
+<job> - The job contains 1 job posting, the container should be replicated for each posting and posting action (add, edit, delete, edit)
 <id> - This is the ID number related to the position, it should be a 7+ digit string or unique ID number assigned by your system.
 This field can ONLY be numeric.
 Alpha characters and symbols will create errors.
 <user_id> - Your LatinosinHigherEd.com account number.
 You can find this by logging into your employer account > choose "Update Account Info".
 For agencies, each of your employers should have a unique employer ID number.
 <action> - Defines how the uploader will treat the job.
 There are only three options: add, edit, delete, check